We have all the answers

 - Are your products non-GMO?

-Our GO Veggie!
-Dairy Free products are formulated from non-GMO ingredients, and we label according to the FDA guidelines of good practice.
+Our GO VEGGIE Vegan products are formulated from non-GMO ingredients, and we label according to the FDA guidelines of good practice.

 - Are your products trans fat free?